proteus-aholt/scala-n-queens/README.md

 See:  https://en.wikipedia.org/wiki/Eight_queens_puzzle

-To run:  Execute `sbt` then when repl is up, run `run`
+To run:  Execute `sbt run`

-N is set within the code.
+N for the problem is set within the code.